shekhargulati/java8-the-missing-tutorial/04-collectors.md

 ## Collectors: Common reduction operations

-`Collectors` utility class provides a lot of static utility methods for creating collectors for most common use cases like accumulating elements into a Collection, grouping and partitioning elements, summarizing elements according to various criteria.
-We will cover most common `Collector`s in this blog.
+The `Collectors` utility class provides a lot of static utility methods for creating collectors for most common use cases like accumulating elements into a Collection, grouping and partitioning elements, or summarizing elements according to various criteria.
+We will cover the most common `Collector`s in this blog.

 ## Reducing to a single value